 - created solely as a direct result of a volcanic eruption – the Tarawera Eruption of 10 June 1886.

 The Waimangu Volcanic Valley walk or hike takes you on an ecology-focused adventure of the craters of this beautiful valley.
-As you walk through the youngest ecosystems in the world you will view a range of geothermal activity, native plants and bird-life, an activity not to be missed.
-You’ll see lakes, craters, pools and even a ‘Marble Terrace’ all within an approx 5 km walk.
+As you walk through the youngest eco-systems in the world you will view a range of geothermal activity, native plants and bird-life, an activity not to be missed.
+You’ll see lakes, craters, pools, and even a ‘Marble Terrace’ all within an approx 5 km walk.

 At the end of the track, you can opt to enjoy a boat cruise on Lake Rotomahana.
-A beautiful lake with its separate geothermal system, with the amazing thermal activity that can only be seen from our vessel during your boat cruise.
+A beautiful lake with its separate geothermal system, with the astonishing thermal activity that can only be seen from our vessel during your boat cruise.